 Victor Montes is one of the most popular spots in Bilbao – which means you’ll need to reserve (quite possibly weeks) in advance.
 But it also means that you can look forward to dishes made with the most distinguished local and imported produce, like acorn-fed Ibérico ham, Arbequina caviar, and Norwegian salmon dusted with gold powder.
 Book a table in their upstairs dining room if you can – it comes with views of the Neoclassical Plaza Nueva and a 150 year old wine and whisky collection for scenery.

 Details: Plaza Nueva, 8, 48005, Bilbao | £££

 A little outside Bilbao is the nearby town Larrabetzu, home to 1917 inhabitants, an old historic quarter, and a mightily delicious asador by the name of Horma Ondo.
-An asador is essentially a traditional grill-house (the likes of which have inspired London’s Sabor and Morada Brindisa) that scorches fresh ingredients over a high-heat grill for fast cooking.
+An asador is essentially a traditional grill-house (the likes of which inspired London’s Sabor) that scorches fresh ingredients over a high-heat grill for fast cooking.
 Horma Ondo’s speciality is seafood – so don’t miss the region’s characteristic dish of grilled salt cod and peppers.

 Details: Caserio Legina Goikoa s/n, 48195 Larrabetzu | ££££